woocommerce/woocommerce-square/readme.txt

 == Changelog ==

+= 4.6.1 - 2024-04-10 =
+* Fix - Problem with connection to Square warning.
+* Update - Refreshed plugin marketing copy in readme file.
+* Update - Replace the middleware URL from `connect.woocommerce.com` to `api.woocommerce.com/integrations`.

 = 4.6.0 - 2024-03-27 =
 * Add - Support for buying a Square Gift Card using Cash App Pay.
 * Add - Support for splitting payments between a Square Gift Card and Cash App Pay.